ovk/dotfiles/README.md

 Dotfiles are managed with [dotref](https://github.com/ovk/dotref) tool, which is a simple Python tool that I created to help me manage dotfiles for multiple devices.

+> **Note**
-**Important:** please note, that many dotfiles in this repo require software to be on the most recent versions.
-While this is usually not a problem for Arch based distros, it may not work for distros that contain outdated software by default (like Debian or Ubuntu).
+> Many dotfiles in this repo require software to be on the most recent versions.
+> While this is usually not a problem for distros like Arch, it may not work
+> for distros that contain outdated software by default (like Debian or Ubuntu).

 ### Screenshots